The Business School's Advisory Board is comprised of high-level outside representatives of business.

-Sara Murray is a serial technology entrepreneur.
-Sara founded Ninah Consulting, which she sold to French Communications Group (Publicis and Inspop, which owns the brand Confused.com) and is now a multibillion-pound UK listed business.
+Sara also founded Ninah Consulting, which she sold to French Communications Group, and is now a multibillion-pound UK listed business.

 Cindy Rose OBE, President of Microsoft Western Europe

 Cindy became CEO of Microsoft UK in 2016 with responsibility for all of the company's enterprise product and service offerings in the UK.
 Before Microsoft, Cindy led Vodafone’s Consumer division, managing the expansion of their retail store estate from 350 stores to over 500 stores.
-Before Vodafone, she was Executive Director of Digital Entertainment at Virgin Media, where she managed the development and commercial deployment of Tivo and Virgin Media TV Anywhere.
+Before Vodafone, she was Executive Director of Digital Entertainment at Virgin Media.

 Previously, Cindy worked at the Walt Disney Company in a variety of roles including General Counsel for Disney EMEA and Senior Vice President & Managing Director of the Disney Interactive Media Group.

 Michael Shepherd, Managing Director, Growth Point Technology Partners

 Mike co-founded Growth Point Technology Partners.
 He is a software engineer and entrepreneur, who is based in Silicon Valley and now advises technology companies with investments and exits.

 Before co-founding GrowthPoint Technology Partners, Mike was a principal at SVB Alliant conducting software mergers and acquisitions transactions.
 Prior to joining Alliant, he was Managing Director of the Nextera Interactive division of Nextera through to its IPO.

 Rolf Stahel, Chairman, Chesyl Pharma